Merlin2098/evaluaciones-serverless/README.md

 ![SAM](https://img.shields.io/badge/AWS%20SAM-Infrastructure%20as%20Code-green)
 ![License](https://img.shields.io/badge/license-Educational-lightgrey)

-Sistema **serverless** para procesar evaluaciones enviadas desde **Typeform**, generar automáticamente un **reporte PDF**, almacenarlo en **Amazon S3** y enviarlo por **correo electrónico usando Amazon SES**.
+**Serverless** system for processing evaluations submitted from **Typeform**, automatically generating a **PDF report**, storing it in **Amazon S3**, and sending it by **email using Amazon SES**.

-Toda la infraestructura se define como **Infrastructure as Code** usando **AWS SAM / CloudFormation**.
+All infrastructure is defined as **Infrastructure as Code** using **AWS SAM / CloudFormation**.

 ------------------------------------------------------------------------

 # Features

--   Arquitectura serverless
+-   Serverless architecture
--   Procesamiento automático de evaluaciones
+-   Automatic evaluation processing
--   Generación automática de PDF
+-   Automatic PDF generation
--   Almacenamiento en Amazon S3
+-   Storage in Amazon S3
--   Envío automático de correos con Amazon SES
+-   Automatic email sending with Amazon SES
--   Infraestructura definida como código (IaC)
+-   Infrastructure defined as code (IaC)

 ------------------------------------------------------------------------